This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 So it’s best to ask the company and manufacturers to ensure the ingredients they’ve chosen to use were from non-animal sources.

 Where are COVER FX’s products made?

-“Our products are made in the U.S., Canada and Italy. […] Please note product packaging is made in all the above as well as China.”
+“Our products are made in the U.S., Canada and Italy.
+All Cover FX products are cruelty-free, vegan and free of parabens, talc, sulfates, phthalates, fragrance, mineral oil and gluten.
+Please note product packaging is made in all the above as well as China.”

 Ethical Mica Mining Policy

 Mica is a mineral that’s used in cosmetics to add a shimmery effect.
 But the mining of natural mica has been linked to child labor and human rights violations.

 Unless the company discloses its mica mining policy, we have no way of knowing whether its mica is ethically sourced without child or forced labor.